Oddyhernandez31/Ari31team/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the jumpbox machine can accept connections from the Internet.
+Access to this machine is only allowed from public IP addresses being provided:
-- _TODO: Add whitelisted IP addresses_
+- _Note: correct IP address for machine will not be displayed for disclosure.

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the server.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Question: Which machine did you allow to access your ELK VM?
 What was its IP address?_

 A summary of the access policies in place can be found in the table below.